esl/jekyll-codesync-global/_posts/blog-posts/2019-04-01-refactoring-elixir-for-maintainability.md

 ---
 title: Refactoring Elixir for maintainability
-abstract: This talk will highlight many of the common beginner mistakes and often alternative patterns to writing code that tend to be more maintainable over time.
+abstract: "This talk will highlight many of the common beginner mistakes and often alternative patterns to writing code that tend to be more maintainable over time."
 speaker_id: david-lucia
 type: video
 youtube_id: wvfhrvAFOoQ